Howdy, forex buddies!

 - Transportation costs were weighed down by the 1.7% year-on-year fall in the price of gasoline (+2.5% previous).

-- Gasoline is stripped from the core reading, but the drop in prices for clothing and footwear are not, which is the main reason why the core reading deteriorated from 1.7% to 1.5%.
+- Gasoline is stripped from the core reading, but the drop in prices for clothing and footwear is not, which is the main reason why the core reading deteriorated from 1.7% to 1.5%.

 - This is a 31-month low.